Weak disorder in the stochastic mean-field model of distance II: Results

-\end{Theorem} Theorem \ref{main_theorem} states that the hopcount $H_n$ converges to the optimal value of the function $x\mapsto g_s(x)$ defined in \eqref{def_g}, while the rescaled and recentered minimal weight $W_n$ converges is distribution to a Gumbel distribution.
+Theorem~\ref{main_theorem} states that the hopcount $H_n$ converges to the optimal value of the function $x\mapsto g_s(x)$ defined in \eqref{def_g}, while the rescaled and recentered minimal weight $W_n$ converges in distribution to a Gumbel distribution.
 We can intuitively understand this as follows.
-For fixed $k$, the minimal path of length $k$ is similar to an \emph{independent} minimum of copies of sums of $k$ random variables $E^{-s}$.
-The number of independent copies is equal to the number of disjoint paths between vertices 1 and 2, which is close to $n^{k-1}$.
-While on $K_n$, the appearing paths do \emph{not} have independent weights, the paths that are particularly short are almost independent.
+For fixed~$k$, the minimal path of length $k$ is similar to an \textit{independent} minimum of copies of sums of $k$ random variables $E^{-s}$.
+The number of independent copies is equal to the number of disjoint paths between vertices $1$ and $n$, which is of order $n^{k-1}$.
+While on $K_n$, the appearing paths do \textit{not} have independent weights, the paths that are particularly short are almost independent.
 Now, the independent problem can be handled in two steps.
-First, we analyse the behavior of the random variable $Z_k=E_1^{-s}+\cdots+E_k^{-s}$.
-In this analysis, the function $g_s$ appears in the lower tails of the distribution.
-Secondly, we study the asymptotics of the minimum of $n^{k-1}$ of such random variables, which can be seen to be of order $g_s(k)/(\log{n}^s)$.
-This explains why the minimal integer value of $g_s$ is the crucial value for the hopcount, while the minimum of a large number of independent random variables with distribution $Y$, properly rescaled and recentered, converges to a Gumbel distribution by standard extreme value arguments.
-This intuitively explains Theorem \ref{main_theorem}.
-The main difficulty in the proof is to handle the fact that the weights of paths in the complete graph are actually \emph{not} independent, and we use Stein's method for the Poisson approximation to deal with the available dependence.
+First, we analyze the behavior of the random variable $Z_k=E_1^{-s}+\cdots+E_k^{-s}$.
+In this analysis, the function $g_s$ appears in the lower tail of the distribution.
+Second, we study the asymptotics of the minimum of $n^{k-1}$ of such random variables, which can be seen to be of order $g_s(k)/(\log{n})^s$.
+This explains why the minimal integer value of $g_s$ is the crucial value for the hopcount, while the minimum of a large number of independent random variables with distribution $Z_k$, properly rescaled and recentered, converges to a Gumbel distribution by standard extreme value arguments.
+This intuitively explains Theorem~\ref{main_theorem}.
+The main difficulty in the proof is to handle the fact that the weights of paths in the complete graph are actually \textit{not} independent, and we use the method of Stein--Chen for the Poisson approximation to deal with the available dependence.